-Mevlüt COŞKUN

-Former Regional Director for the Nevşehir Preservation of Cultural Assets rtremely interesting geological formations were created under the influence of water, wind and volcanoes that erupted repeatedly millions of years ago and produced their final shape on earth.
-Cappadocia has hosted many civilizations since prehistory, from times before there was writing until the present-day and is unique in the world, not only with its fairy chimneys, but also with the rock tombs hewn in the fairy chimneys, the rock-hewn houses, storage depots, dovecotes and subterranean settlements.
+Mevlüt COŞKUN Professional Palaeoanthropologist, Kapadokya University formations were created under the influence of water, wind and volcanoes that erupted repeatedly millions of years ago and produced their final shape on earth.
+Cappadocia has hosted many civilizations since prehistory, from times before there was writing until the present-day and is unique in the world, not only with its fairy chimneys, but also with the rock tombs hewn in the fairy chimneys, the rock-hewn houses, storages, dovecotes and subterranean settlements.

-Assist.
+Assoc.
 Prof. Dr. Özlem KARAKUL Selçuk University